Gastrointestinal Stromal Tumors

-Most patients undergo CT scans to determine the extent of the tumor involved.
+Most patients undergo computed tomography (CT) scans to determine the extent of the tumor involved.
 It is most important to image the abdomen and pelvis as the most common sites of spread are within the abdominal cavity and the liver.
 If patients complain of bone pain, a bone scan should be considered, to determine if there is disease in the bones.
 PET scanning has been shown to be a helpful additional test; however, at this time it is not routinely covered by insurance companies.

-Tumors that are confined to one site without evidence of spread are treated by surgical removal.
+Tumors that are confined to one site without evidence of spread (localized) are treated by surgical removal.
 There is no clear benefit for radiation therapy after surgery for this type of sarcoma.
-Surgery can cure patients if the tumor is completely removed.
+Surgery can cure most patients if the tumor is completely removed.

 Gleevec was granted regular approval by the FDA in 2012 as a treatment for use in adult patients following surgical removal of CD117-positive gastrointestinal stromal tumors.
 There is an increase in overall patient survival when the drug is taken for 36 months rather than the standard 12 months of treatment.

 Alternative approaches include treatments directed at sites of liver involvement.
 Embolization or chemoembolization are ways of decreasing blood supply to the tumor sites within the liver and can control disease for some time.
-Another approach called radiofrequency ablation uses localized radiation; this overcomes the problem of side effects from treating the whole liver with radiation, as normal liver is very sensitive to radiation.
+Another approach called radiofrequency ablation uses localized radiation; this overcomes the problem of side effects from treating the whole liver with radiation, as normally the liver is very sensitive to radiation.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.